auth0/docs/articles/api-auth/tutorials/represent-multiple-apis.md

 * 1 Single Page Application (SPA);
 * 2 APIs (called `contacts` and `calendar`).

 We will represent the two APIs using just one Auth0 API called `Organizer Service`.
 We will then create two namespaced permission levels to demonstrate how you can use the [Single-Page Login Flow](/flows/concepts/single-page-login-flow) to access the `calendar` and `contacts` APIs from the SPA.
-The SPA also uses [Lock](/libraries/lock) to implement the sign-in screen.

 ## Prerequisites